Venice Beach#15 in Best Things To Do in Los Angeles

 Developed in the early 20th century, Venice Beach is modeled – canals and all – after its namesake city in Italy.
-Admittedly, the experiment didn't live up to its Italian ideal, but the neighborhood has become distinctly Californian, embodying the spirit of the wealthy, the alternative, and the just plain bizarre.
-Here, you'll find canal-side mansions near funky boutiques and restaurants.
+Admittedly, the experiment didn't live up to its Italian inspiration, but the neighborhood has become distinctly Californian, embodying the spirit of the wealthy, the alternative and the just plain bizarre.
+Rather than towering churches and intimate pizzerias, you'll find canal-side mansions near funky boutiques and restaurants.

 Venice Beach's claim to fame is its boardwalk.
 Hosting a daily procession of eclectic characters and scantily clad beachgoers, the boardwalk generally impresses out-of-towners.
 Past visitors loved checking out the area's unique scene (including the open-air Muscle Beach and the Hotel Erwin's High Rooftop Lounge), although some cautioned that the parts away from the pier were not appropriate for younger children.
 Other travelers note that the boardwalk sometimes reeks of cannabis.
 Also, remember that Venice Beach can get crowded on sunny days and is better suited for sunbathing, not swimming.

 Venice Beach, which is free to visit 24 hours a day, is situated approximately 18 miles southwest of central LA.
 Street parking and parking lots are available around the neighborhood, though finding a spot can be a hassle at certain times of the day; read all street signs carefully to avoid a ticket or towing.
 Bus Nos.
 1, 33 and 733 also have stops nearby.
 Additional information can be found on the neighborhood's website.